 Each bucket will have a combination of flowers and foliage, around 90 stems.
 We find that a quart-size mason jar uses 10-20 stems depending on how airy or full you make the arrangements.
 Our style uses a lot of texture and variety and the DIY buckets reflect that.
 The buckets are about 1/3 focal flowers, 1/3 smaller airier things like cosmos or larkspur and 1/3 foliage/texture.

-Buckets are $100 for farmer’s choice of color palette, $120 for a specific color palette.
+Buckets are $135 and you can choose specific color palette.
 The exact combination of flowers will be based on what is in season that week.
 Check out our Flower Availability List to get a general idea of the flowers that will be in season for your event.
 Some premium flowers like peonies, lilies and dahlias are sold by the stem ($2 – 5).
 Note that bulk buckets are available during our main growing season from mid May to Mid October.
 We often have tulips, daffodils and other bulbs and flower branches available in April which are sold by the stem.

 Not at all.
 Farmer Heather was a partial DIY bride herself – she had bridal bouquets and boutonnieres made by a professional florist but her friends and family made the reception centerpieces.
 Having the people she loved working together to make something beautiful for her wedding is one of her fondest memories of the day.
 That said, it does take planning and organization.

 - Do you have someone who can pick up the flowers from our farm a day or two before the event?
 And an air-conditioned vehicle to transport them in?

 - Do you have a cool, dark place to store the flowers between pick up and the wedding?

 - Do you have a good workspace to make the arrangements?
 Enough table space, a sink and water, and a way to dispose of your stem and leaf clippings?